AdvancedModularManikin/spi_proto/readme.md

 There is another thread, `remote_thread`, which handles sending and receiving all SPI messages.
 The application can send length-prefixed chunks to this thread, which are then greedily packed into the next outgoing message.
 The remote thread signals the controlling thread through semaphores in a struct `remote` linked in in `spi_proto_master.cpp`.
-On the tiny there is a function which dispatches several kinds of chunks.
+On the k66f there is a function which dispatches several kinds of chunks.
 The flow for using a peripheral is as follows:

 [where]